Tray Embedded Overview

 This can all be done in a properly 'white-labelled' sense - i.e. the fact that you are using Tray Embedded to automate these integrations is invisible to your End Users.

-The graphic below gives an overview of how a Tray Embedded application is configured.
+The graphic below gives a quick snapshot of a Tray Embedded application.
 It shows a setup whereby you have several Solutions available for your End Users and an End User has clicked to activate a Solution which automatically creates Asana tasks for them when Salesforce accounts of a certain type are created.

 Note: The Platform Interface depicted in the centre of the graphic is a mock-up of how you might present your Tray Embedded Solutions within your own application.
 This is not a Tray.io component and the styling and presentation of this is up to you: